peterdieleman/papermod/content/posts/linux/battery-saving.md

 This assumes you are running Kubuntu:

-- Navigate to the `Energy Saving` panel in the `System Settings`
+- Navigate to the 'Energy Saving' panel in the 'System Settings'
-- Select the `On Battery` tab
+- Select the 'On Battery' tab, and:
-  - Enable the `Screen brightness` option and bring the slider down to your desired level.
+  - enable the 'Screen brightness' option and bring the slider down to your desired level,
-  - Enable the `Keyboard backlight` option and bring the slider down to your desired level.
+  - in case your laptop has a keyboard backlight: enable the 'Keyboard backlight' option and bring the slider down to your desired level,
-  - Enable the `Dim screen` option and set a time after which this should take effect.
+  - enable the 'Dim screen' option and set a time after which this should take effect,
-  - Enable the `Screen Energy Saving` and set a time after which the screen should turn off.
+  - enable the 'Screen Energy Saving' and set a time after which the screen should turn off.

 ## CPU